 - Comparative Politics, institutional analysis and institutional change

-- Social Theory and Historical Sociology
+- Social Theory, Historical and Political Sociology

 “Geisteswissenschaften International” – Award for Translation Funding in the Humanities and Social Sciences by the German Publishers & Booksellers Association, for the monograph “Chinas Kapitalismus.
 Entstehung, Verlauf, Paradoxien”, 2016